 The ability to optimize aerodynamic components for specific performance over a range of operating conditions also increases the importance of careful specification of off-design requirements.
-Off-design performance is usually imposed as a constraint.
-For example, a certain maximum lift coefficient may be required for lowspeed performance, and constraints may be placed on performance under dive conditions as well.
+Offdesign performance is usually imposed as a constraint.
+For example, a certain maximum lift coefficient may be required for low-speed performance, and constraints may be placed on performance under dive conditions as well.
 With formal multipoint aerodynamic optimization, the constraints associated with off-design performance requirements can have a significant detrimental impact on the performance under on-design conditions.
-Consequently, the off-design performance requirements must be specified as carefully as the on-design requirements, which in turn requires a good understanding of uncertainty and risk under off-design conditions.
+Consequently, the offdesign performance requirements, which in turn requires a good understanding of uncertainty and risk under off-design conditions.